 Sooji | Suji: Also called as semolina or Bombay Rava.
 This is the same one with which upma is made.
 Fine sooji is best preferred for making this kheer recipe.
 As we are not roasting sooji, fine sooji will cook fast in milk and bring smooth texture in kheer.

 Sugar: Generally granulated sugar is used in making kheer.
 But I have seen people using jaggery or jaggery powder to bring sweetness.
 Some add brown sugar too.
-But I never tried using any of these apart from normal sugar.
+But I never tried using any of these apart from normal white sugar.

-When milkmaid or sweetened condensed milk is added to kheer, there is slight change in color of kheer.
+When milkmaid or condensed milk is added to kheer, there is slight change in color of kheer.